Wednesday, April 10, 2013

 His company had made some eighty voyages to Africa until the trade became illegal for Americans in 1808.
 He would however continue trading slaves in a foreign market.
 What was the purpose of his anti-slavery position?
 Simply to continue New England’s policies of weakening Southern interests and not in the least a moral concern for the slave.

-Another Rhode Islander John Brown (of Brown University in Providence), when criticized about his travels to Africa to buy slaves said, “there was no more crime in bringing off a cargo of slaves than in bringing off a cargo of jackasses.”
+Another Rhode Islander John Brown (of Brown University in Providence fame), when criticized about his travels to Africa to buy slaves said, “there was no more crime in bringing off a cargo of slaves than in bringing off a cargo of jackasses.”